October 10, 2023

-Pacifica Represents Coalition of Washington Counties in Lawsuit with Significant Implications for State Mental Health System
+Judge Rules in Favor of WA Counties Represented by Pacifica in Lawsuit with Significant Implications for State Mental Health System

-The lawsuit alleges that DSHS has failed these obligations by refusing to admit civil conversion patients and releasing others without warning, “depriving a particularly at-risk population of the opportunity for mental health treatment to the detriment of both patient well-being and community safety.”
+The decision by Pierce County Superior Court Judge Michael E. Schwartz came in response to a lawsuit filed on August 24 against DSHS by Pacifica Law Group senior litigation partner Paul Lawrence and a group of Washington county prosecutors.
+The suit, which included a coalition of 22 Washington counties and the Washington State Association of Counties (WSAC) as plaintiffs, alleged that DSHS failed their statutory obligations by refusing to evaluate civil conversion patients and releasing others without warning, “depriving a particularly at-risk population of the opportunity for mental health treatment to the detriment of both patient well-being and community safety.”

 Finding in favor of Pacifica’s clients, Judge Schwartz ordered DSHS to evaluate all new civil conversion patients for civil commitment, and to inform local authorities in advance when it plans to release existing patients back into their communities.

 King County Executive Dow Constantine said in a statement that the ruling “affirms the state’s basic obligation to evaluate the behavioral health needs of people in the legal system who cannot be tried because they lack the ability to aid in their own defense and to give them an opportunity for meaningful treatment.”

 Six additional Washington counties have also indicated that they will join the lawsuit, which carries significant implications for the state’s criminal and mental health care systems, and the communities they support.